-

 - dyscirculatory encephalopathy;

-- chronic cerebral ischemia;
+- Chronic cerebral ischemia;

-- vegetative dystonia syndrome;
+- Vegetative dystonia syndrome;

-- mild (moderate) cognitive disorders;
+- Mild (moderate) cognitive disorders;

 - acute myocardial infarction (from the first day) as part of complex therapy;

-- primary open-angle glaucoma of various stages, as part of complex therapy;
+- primary open-angle glaucoma of various stages, as part of complex

-- withdrawal syndrome in alcoholism with predominance
+therapy; - relief of withdrawal syndrome in alcoholism with a predominance

 of neurosis-like and vegetative-vascular disorders; - acute intoxication with antipsychotic drugs;